 The overhead of buying, leasing, and maintaining a physical location can be a daunting expense for many businesses.
 The virtual office frees up more capital to reinvest in your company.

 Then, there’s the flexibility factor.
 You and your team can work where and when you work best, which translates to less stress, better work, and happier employees.

 How much happier?
-82% of telecommuters reported lower stress levels than when traveling to an office.
-This coupled with reduced turnover and the ability to broaden your talent pool outside of your geographic location (get the cream of the crop!) puts the virtual office in a favorable light.
+82% of telecommuters have reported lower stress levels than when traveling to an office.
+This, coupled with reduced turnover and the ability to broaden your talent pool outside of your geographic location (get the cream of the crop!), puts the virtual office in a favorable light.